Rex-Coding1/Rex-Coding1/README.md

 	- 👀 I’m interested in video games

-	- 🌱 I’m currently learning html and javascipt and many more
+	- 🌱 I’m currently learning html and many more

 	- 💞️ I’m looking to collaborate on projects with other people